StackStorm/st2docs/docs/source/reference/pack_management_transition.rst

   make sure your packs are valid.

-In |st2| 2.1, pack management have received a significant overhaul.
+In |st2| 2.1, pack management has received a significant overhaul.
 With new dedicated tools, working with packs becomes very close to the "usual" package management you know from working with development platforms and Linux flavors.
 Installing, updating, and managing StackStorm packs has become a smoother, more